jabo17/jabo17/README.md

 - 👋 Hi, I’m Jannick
 - 👀 I’m interested in Algorithm Engineering
-- 🌱 I’m currently working on the Maximum Weight Independent Set Problem
+- 🌱 I’m currently working on the (dynamic) graphs algorithms.
 - 📫 You can reach out to me by writing me an e-mail to jannick.borowitz@gmail.com

 <!---